 We consider certain accounting policies related to revenue recognition, allowance for doubtful accounts, warranty obligations, inventories, goodwill and other intangible assets, impairment of long-lived assets, restructuring, income taxes and stock-based compensation as critical to our business operations and an understanding of our results of operations.
-See Note 2 of the accompanying consolidated financial statements for a summary of our significant accounting policies.
+See Note 2.
+Summary of Significant Accounting Policies of the accompanying consolidated financial statements for a summary of our significant accounting policies.

 Revenue Recognition.
-We derive revenues from these primary sources - equipment (tool) sales, spare part sales and service and maintenance contracts.
-In accordance with the authoritative guidance on revenue recognition, we recognize revenue on equipment sales as follows: (i) for equipment sales of existing products with new specifications and for sales of new products, revenue is recognized upon customer acceptance; (ii) for equipment sales to existing customers who have purchased the same equipment with the same specifications and previously demonstrated acceptance, or equipment sales to new customers purchasing existing products with established reliability, we recognize revenue on a multiple element approach in which we bifurcate such sale transactions into two separate elements based on objective evidence of fair value.
-The two elements are the tool and installation.
-Under this approach, generally 90 percent of the total invoice amount, is recognized as revenue upon shipment and transfer of title; 100 percent of the associated tool costs is also recognized upon shipment; and the remaining portion, generally 10 percent of the total invoice amount, is recognized once installation services are completed and final customer acceptance of the tool is received.
-From time to time, we allow customers to evaluate systems, while maintaining the right to return the systems at their discretion with limited or no penalty.
+We derive revenues from the following primary sources - equipment (tool or system) sales, spare part sales and service and maintenance contracts.
+In accordance with the authoritative guidance on revenue recognition, we recognize revenue on equipment sales as follows: 1) for equipment sales of existing products with new specifications and for sales of new products, revenue is recognized upon customer acceptance; 2) for equipment sales to existing customers who have purchased the same equipment with the same specifications and previously demonstrated acceptance, or equipment sales to new customers purchasing existing products with established reliability, we recognize revenue on a multiple element approach in which revenue is recognized upon the delivery of the separate elements to the customer and when we receive customer acceptance or is otherwise released from our customer acceptance obligations.
+For multiple element arrangements initiated at or prior to December 31, 2010, the revenue relating to the undelivered elements is deferred at its estimated fair values until delivery of the deferred elements; and for arrangements initiated or materially modified subsequent to December 31, 2010 containing multiple elements, the revenue relating to the undelivered elements is deferred using the relative selling price method, which allocates revenue to each element using the estimated selling prices for the deliverables when vendor-specific objective evidence or third-party evidence is not available.
+The maximum revenue we recognize on a delivered element is limited to the amount that is not contingent upon the delivery of additional items such as installation and customer acceptance.
+Under this approach, generally 90 percent of the total invoice amount is recognized as revenue upon shipment and transfer of title; 100 percent of the associated tool costs is also recognized upon shipment; and the remaining portion, generally 10 percent of the total invoice amount, is contingent upon customer acceptance and is recognized once installation services are completed and final customer acceptance of the tool is received.
+From time to time, we allow customers to evaluate systems, with the customer maintaining the right to return the systems at its discretion with limited or no penalty.
 For this type of arrangement, we do not recognize revenue on the evaluation systems until customer acceptance is received.
 For spare parts, we recognize revenue upon shipment.
-For service and maintenance contracts, we recognize revenue on a straight-line basis over the service period of the related contract.
+For service and maintenance contracts, we recognize revenue on a straight-line basis over the service period of the related contract or as services are performed.
 In all cases, revenue is only recognized when persuasive evidence of an arrangement exists, delivery has occurred, the price is fixed or determinable and collectability is reasonably assured.
 Accounts receivable for which revenue has not been recognized are classified as advance billings.